techwithlik/COMP2042_CW_hfylt4/README.md

 ALT+SHIFT+F1 to open the console
 The game automatically pauses if the frame loses focus.

-# Key changes made
+# Key changes made for Maintenance:
-Maintenance:
 Proper Spacing and Indentation,
 Assigned variables to Final,
 Typecasting of Variables,
 Removed disposable parameters, unused fields and imports, Enhanced switch cases,
 Break up large classes

+# Key Additions:
+Move player left and right using arrow keys
+Changed colors of elements to improve user interface